 About the programme

-Wild Creations offers a minimum of two artists the opportunity to get into nature through a DOC experience between December 2018 and June 2019.
-Successful applicants will take part/observe a conservation experience and create work based on the experience.
+The programme supports a minimum of two projects and gives artists the opportunity to get into nature through a DOC experience between 14 February 2020 and 14 February 2021.
+Successful applicants will engage in a conservation experience and create work based on this.

 - experience of a place of particular significance to Māori